EdtechFoundry/react-giphy-selector/README.md

 - `queryFormInputClassName?: string`: Additional `className` for the text input in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormSubmitClassName?: string`: Additional `className` for the submit button in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormStyle?: object`: A style object to add to the query form style.
 You can find the default style applied in `src/components/QueryForm.css`.
+- `queryFormWrapperStyle?: object`: A style object to add to the query form wrapper style.
+You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormInputStyle?: object`: A style object to add to the text input in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormSubmitStyle?: object`: A style object to add to the submit button in the query form.
 You can find the default style applied in `src/components/QueryForm.css`.
 - `queryFormSubmitContent?: string or Component`: You can pass in a `string` or your own component to render inside the submit button in the query form.
 This allows you to pass in things like custom icons.
 Default: `'Search'`.